-(1) Cover letter.

-- a.
-Your cover letter should not exceed 800 words and must include the following in the first paragraph: - i. your earliest available start date and your preferred start date - ii. how you learned about the position, - iii. what funding source(s) you intend to seek (if any), and any related fellowship restrictions/parameters. - b.
-Your cover letter also should address the following: - i. why you are interested in position - ii. how your skills, expertise, experiences, and mindset make you a good fit for this position - what familiarity do you have with the culture, politics, and history of Hawai'i and current challenges to civil rights and civil liberties issues in Hawai'i. - c.
-Resume.
-Please limit your resume to one page. - d.
-Writing sample.
-Your writing sample must be no longer than 10 pages and should demonstrate your writing and critical analysis skills and/or your ability to present ideas or arguments in a clear and organized manner.
-Your writing sample must also be your own work product. - e.
-Transcript.
-Please include a transcript from your law and/or graduate schools.
-If you are a candidate with a bachelor's degree and equivalent public policy and legislative experience (minimum of two years), please provide a transcript of your undergraduate institution/s.
+- (1) Cover letter. - a.
+Your cover letter should not exceed 800 words and must include the following in the first paragraph: - i. your earliest available start date and your preferred start date - ii. how you learned about the position - iii. what funding source(s) you intend to seek, and any related fellowship restrictions/parameters. - b.
+Your cover letter also should address the following: - i. why you are interested in this position - ii. how your skills, expertise, experiences, and mindset make you a good fit for this position - iii. what familiarity you have with the culture, politics, and history of Hawai'i and current challenges to civil rights and civil liberties issues in Hawai'i. - (2) Resume.
+Please limit your resume to one page. - (3) Writing sample.
+Your writing sample must be no longer than 10 pages and should demonstrate your writing and legal analysis skills and/or your ability to present ideas or arguments in a clear and organized manner.
+Your writing sample must also be your own work product. - (4) Transcript.
+Please include a transcript from your law school. - (5) References.

-f.
-References.
 Please include a sentence about each reference that describes your relationship and identifies what information or perspective the person can provide on your candidacy.